mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > 1. You had overfit to the dev set.

-1. Bạn đã overfit tập phát triển.
+1. Bạn đã quá khớp tập phát triển.

 > 2. The test set is harder than the dev set.
 So your algorithm might be doing as well as could be expected, and no further significant improvement is possible.